 The soft shade is also perfect for more traditional bedrooms.
 It’s dark enough to show off your crown molding and other elements that you find in an old home, but light enough to make you sigh with happiness when you turn in for the night.

 How about a master bedroom in mint green?
 You can have one space in your home dedicated to one color palette.
 This color would work well in a beach house bedroom.
 And you can choose whatever patterns you like because most of them have green in them anyway.

-When you’re in love with green but wanting an option that’s a bit more playful than the pastel choice, you need to consider the light apple green shade.
+When you’re in love with green but want an option that’s a bit more playful than the pastel choice, you need to consider the light apple green shade.
 It’s the perfect mix of bright and calm to make your bedroom the happiest room in the house.
 Steer clear of colors that clash in your bedroom.
 If you want a clashing effect, try it out in a guest bedroom.

 If you prefer the cooler grays, a blue gray bedroom is for you.
 Let your comforter bring you warmth, your space will love the cool and calm feeling of a blueish neutral.
 Especially in the summertime when you’re showering twice a day.